-Ray and fellow professor Joseph Penzien would establish the Earthquake Engineering Research Center (EERC) in the 1960’s to conduct many shake table tests to understand how structures behaved under realistic earthquake motions.
-The two professors would publish the book Dynamics of Structures in 1975, which would become the international structural engineering standard for thirty years and become the basis of for many of today’s building code dynamic analysis provisions.
+Ray and fellow professor Joseph Penzien established the Earthquake Engineering Research Center (EERC) in the 1960s to conduct many shake table tests to understand how structures behaved under realistic earthquake motions.
+The two professors published the book Dynamics of Structures in 1975, which became the international structural engineering standard for thirty years and the basis for many of today’s building code dynamic analysis provisions.

 - Fulbright Fellowship (1956-1957)